 Be transparent and communicative

-The return-to-office may be more of a process than an event.
+The return-to-office is more of a process than an event.
 Transmission rates will change as more people are inoculated, and local and regional health regulations can change swiftly.
 Communicate clearly and often about everything related to re-entry.

 The more you can do to prepare people for what the new space looks like, tell them the steps they can take to stay safe in the office, and show them how they can operate effectively within it while still being able to collaborate, the better.